Image courtesy of British Library Photostream

 He backed up slightly, taking one of my knees into each of his hands and said straight away, "Carrie, if I honestly believed fucking you until we both saw stars would save me, and in turn make you feel something, I'd fuck you in a heartbeat."
 He snapped my knees closed, dropped his head and hands atop them, and began to cry.
 He'd lost his father just moments before I walked in.

 It was embarrassing running in to Austin after what happened between us at the charity event.
-We avoided each other for weeks before he announced in a meeting that he was leaving Exile to work on a new novel.
+We avoided each other for weeks before he announced in a meeting he was leaving Exile to work on a new novel.
 He'd made a joke about his not hiding anymore.
 About his getting back in the game.
 I lost his dialogue to an inner ear buzzing that overwhelmed me.

 There was a hollowness in my stomach the instant I understood he would be gone.
 I watched him for the next ten minutes, feeling a disoriented rage permeate my body.
 I felt I was being abandoned after having not fully understood what it meant to be attached to another person.
 I hated the feeling.
 I hated Austin for making me feel it.